-As of January 14, 2013, NSF changed its approach for evaluating its two merit criteria — intellectual merit and broader impacts.
+As of January 14, 2013, the National Science Founcation changed its approach for evaluating its two merit criteria — intellectual merit and broader impacts.
 As part of this, the list of examples illustrating activities likely to demonstrate broader impacts was removed from its guidance.
 The Agency does not want to unduly influence proposers' broader impacts activities or imply that exemplary activities are proscriptive or complete.
-The result is this document (pdf) is hard to find.
+As a result the Merit Review Broader Impacts Criterion: Representative Activities document (pdf) is hard to find.
 We have included the document to give you some ideas on what "broader impacts" are since the examples listed are indeed considered broader impacts by NSF.
 The Dear Colleague Letter (pdf) from 2007 is also informative.

 To fully take into account NSF’s new evaluation approach, you should also consider NSF’s statement that "desired societal outcomes" are a key review element (“1(b) Benefit society or advance desired societal outcomes (broader impacts)”).
 This statement broadens what is considered a broader impact.

-- full participation of women, persons with disabilities, and underrepresented minorities in science, technology, engineering, and mathematics (STEM);
+- Full participation of women, persons with disabilities, and underrepresented minorities in science, technology, engineering, and mathematics.

-- increased economic competitiveness of the United States; and
+- Increased economic competitiveness of the United States.